-Aries?
-Here’s your constellation | EarthSky.org
+Aries the Ram on December evenings

 The First Point of Aries is one of two places on the celestial sphere where the ecliptic and celestial equator intersect.
 The First Point of Libra resides 180 degrees east of the First Point of Aries, marking the September equinox point on the celestial sphere.

-Because the Earth’s rotational axis wobbles full circle relative to the backdrop stars in about 26,000 years, Polaris doesn’t remain the North Star forever and the equinox points don’t remain fixed relative to the stars of the zodiac.
-The March equinox point drifts westward (along the ecliptic) through the constellations of the zodiac at about one degree (two sun diameters) in 72 years or 30 degrees in 2160 years.
+Because the Earth’s rotational axis wobbles full circle relative to the backdrop stars in about 26,000 years, Polaris doesn’t remain the North Star forever, and the equinox points don’t remain fixed relative to the stars of the zodiac.
+The March equinox point drifts westward (along the ecliptic) through the constellations of the zodiac at about one degree (two sun diameters) in 72 years, or 30 degrees in 2,160 years.

 Hence, the March equinox point passed out of the constellation Aries and into the constellation Pisces in 68 B.C.
 Even so, we still call this equinox point the First Point of Aries.

-Aries the Ram in star lore.
 In Greek mythology, Aries represents the supernatural Ram that was sent by Zeus to rescue the children of Athamus, the King of Thebes, from political intrigue.
 Phrixus and his sister Helle were about to meet their demise, but the flying Ram, which could both speak and reason, took them away in the nick of time.

 The children held on tight as the Ram flew them away for the safety of Colchis, an ancient kingdom bordering the eastern shore of the Black Sea.
 Unfortunately, Helle fell into the sea and drowned before reaching their destination.
-Hellespont – the ancient name for the Dardanelles Strait near Istanbul, Turkey – marks the place of her death and was named in her honor.
+Hellespont – the ancient name for the Dardanelles Strait near Istanbul, Turkey – marks the place of her death, named in her honor.

 Phrixus survived the long trip to Colchis.
 He gave thanks by sacrificing the Ram to Zeus, hanging it in a sacred grove where the fleece turned to gold.
 Later on, Jason and the Argonauts recovered the Golden Fleece.